Search the best hotels in Northland

 The North Island’s Northland is, unsurprisingly, the most northerly bit of New Zealand.
-It’s also the bit with some of the best weather, and some of the best beaches.
-There are plenty of pristine and perfectly empty beaches here, but also plenty which have been well developed to cater to families on holidays or people who’re looking for some watery thrills and spills.
+It’s also the bit with some of the best weather and some of the best beaches.
+There are plenty of pristine and perfectly empty beaches here, but also plenty that have been well developed to cater for families on holidays or people who’re looking for some watery thrills and spills.
 The best places to stay in Northland range from family beach resorts to remote lodges in the lushly green and beautiful interior.

 As with any popular beach destinations, the best places to stay in Northland can get exceptionally busy during the peak holiday periods, so get organised and book early.

 - The Wai Hou Oma Lodge is a luxury lodge set in seven acres of gardens and orchards, just minutes from the Kai Iwi Lakes which is a haven for watersports enthusiasts.
 There are four separate lodges each sleeping up to six people with kitchen and dining facilities.
 Breakfast is included and you can also have your meals prepared onsite for you.

 - The Paradise View Coastal Lodge & Retreat sleeps six people and separate Keeper's Cottage which sleeps two with full kitchen, dining and laundry facilities.
 An in house chef prepares tailored menus using fresh ingredients grown on five acre property.
 With spa and outdoor salt water pool.
 Perfect for families and groups.